belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` OK, now I got what STRIDE is, in the broad sense, but what about this other fancy acronym, DREAD ?

-`DPL` key aspect => assess the risk business wise. thus DREAD providing a classification scheme YYYYYY
+`DPL` DREAD is ment to describe risks in a language understanable by the company in order to assess them by understanding the possible damages.

 `RPE` By damage, you mean how bad would an attack would be on our business?

 `DPL` Exactly.